DiegelD/CarND-Capstone/README.md

 6. Appendix: *Build Instructions & Simulator* ...

 ## System Architecture
-The following system architecute diagm showing the ROS nodes and topic used in this project.
+The following system architecute diagm is showing the ROS nodes and topic used in this project.
 The ROS topics show in the diagarm are desrcibed briefly in the **Code Structure** section below, and more detail is provieded later.